THUNLP-MT/TG-Reading-List/README.md

 # Text Generation Reading List
 This is a text generation reading list by the Tsinghua Natural Language Processing Group.

+We will keep adding papers and improving the list.
+Any suggestions are welcome!

 * [Datasets](#datasets)
     * [Story Generation](#story_generation)
     * [Text Generation](#text_generation)